zdlopez/zdlopez.github.io/_posts/2015-3-11-The Overdue Hack Reactor Update.md

 tags: [Hack Reactor, Machine Learning, Q-Rad.io, Hiring Day, Job Hunt]
 ---

 Hey folks, it's been about a month since I last wrote.
 This has been one crazy period.
 The final thesis project is a grueling, amazing, wonderful experience.
-For the last month, up until yesterday, my group, [Eric Benson](https://github.com/ericbenson) and [Sasha Bayan](https://github.com/SashaBayan), have spent each and every day working on [Q-Rad.io](http://Q-Rad.io).
+For the last month, up until yesterday, my group, [Eric Benson](https://github.com/ericbenson), [Sasha Bayan](https://github.com/SashaBayan) and I, have spent each and every day working on [Q-Rad.io](http://Q-Rad.io).

 ##[Q-Rad.io](http://Q-Rad.io)